 No, your USC faculty mentor does not need to possess similar experience to the focus of your residency.
 Your USC faculty mentor will support you in a variety of ways, including, but not limited to: providing consultation as you begin your evidence-based review, reviewing your academic work, offering feedback and guidance as you consider your leadership development and career trajectory, and supporting you through various challenges that may arise.

 Yes, the Division offers competitive, merit-based scholarship awards.
 A typical scholarship award covers 12 units.
-All applicants to the OTD are automatically considered for scholarship awards.
+Applicants to the Post-Professional OTD are automatically considered for scholarship awards.
 Financial awards may be awarded at any time prior to the start of classes, and sometimes during the academic year itself.
 All awards are contingent upon USC budget approval.

 Please view a listing of our Division’s Funded Research Projects.

-If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or PTE (Pearson Test of English).
 Students from some English-speaking countries may also need to submit scores.
-We require that the student have verification of the following scores within two years of intended enrollment:
+We require that the student have verification of their scores within two years of intended enrollment.

 Students whose native language is English and/or students with a bachelor’s degree from a U.S. college or university are exempted from this examination.

-For information regarding applying for your visa, on-campus employment, documents needed, which clothing to bring, etc., please visit: http://sait.usc.edu/ois/new-stu.aspx.
+For information regarding applying for your visa, on-campus employment, documents needed, which clothing to bring, etc., please visit ois.usc.edu.

-Visit the USC Office of International Services website to see American Culture Videos, including videos on both formal and informal classroom culture.
+Visit the USC Office of International Services website for more information about formal and informal classroom culture.